Coronavirus & Protest Law

 Some people may still be affected by arrest or fixed penalty notice (FPN) fines from recent protest or actions, which took place before 19th July.
 If you have been issued a FPN and would like to challenge it, please contact one of our recommended solicitors, or talk through options on the protest support line 07946 541 511

-The Coronavirus Act has introduced new police powers in England and Wales which have implications for protest.
+The Coronavirus Act had introduced new police powers in England and Wales which had implications for protest.
 There are also changes to the way police interviews and court hearings are being conducted.
 (Also see guide to rules in Scotland)

-We are seeing widespread use of Coronavirus powers in the community, which are disproportionately being used against people of colour, and may be challengable.
+Previously we had been seeing widespread use of Coronavirus powers to disprupt ptotests and in the community, which are disproportionately being used against people of colour, and may be challengable.

 For a general guide to the powers created by the Coronavirus Act in England & Wales, please see these guides from Bristol Defendant Solidarity.

 For a guide to the powers created in Scotland please see SCALP’s guide

 Please note that Coronavirus related law is changing rapidly.
 This guide was last updated on 24th June 2021